About Our School

 Our SEND and Inclusion Policy can be found on our website.
 These include:

 Special Educational Needs and Disabilities (SEND) Information Report

-SEN Annual Information Report 2020 . this report provides information about our provision for children with Special Educational Needs and Disabilities (SEND)..
+SEND annual report to governors – July 2020 This report provides information about our provision for children with Special Educational Needs and Disabilities (SEND)

 SEND Code of Practice

 Statutory Guidance on the special educational needs and disability (SEND) system for children and young people aged 0 to 25, from 1 September 2014 and updated on 30 April 2020 can be found by following the link below: